 “The context in which a system operates, providing inputs and absorbing outputs.”

-"The arrangement of systems in nested levels (Subsystems → Systems → Suprasystems)."
+“The arrangement of systems in nested levels (Subsystems → Systems → Suprasystems), where each level is both a whole (autonomous) and a part (integrated).”

 Structure is static; systems are dynamic.
 Life happens in the interaction between the parts.